Purchase and Installation of Heavy Duty Ramp

 Description

-The Department of Homeland Security, specifically the U.S. Coast Guard, is seeking bids for the purchase and installation of a heavy-duty ramp system at its facility in Weslaco, Texas.
-The project aims to provide a modular ramp that allows safe access for trucks and boat trailers to an existing loading dock, accommodating a minimum load of 26,000 lbs, while adhering to strict safety and structural standards.
-This procurement is crucial for enhancing operational efficiency and safety at the facility, with an estimated contract value between $25,000 and $100,000.
-Interested small businesses must submit their offers by 1:00 PM local time on December 10, 2025, via email to Shawn Jenkins, and may arrange a site visit by contacting either Shawn Jenkins or Angela Barker.
+The Department of Homeland Security, specifically the U.S. Coast Guard, is seeking qualified contractors to provide and install a heavy-duty ramp system at its facility in Weslaco, Texas.
+The project aims to facilitate safe access for trucks and boat trailers to an existing loading dock, requiring the ramp to support a minimum load capacity of 26,000 lbs and adhere to various safety and structural standards.
+This procurement is critical for enhancing operational efficiency and safety at the facility, with an estimated contract value between $25,000 and $100,000.
+Interested small businesses must submit their offers by December 17, 2025, at 1:00 PM EST, and can contact Shawn Jenkins or Angela Barker for further details and site visit arrangements.

 Point(s) of Contact